High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: Numerical examples

 In practical applications, users often need to simulate the analyzed structure more than once via selecting different integration algorithms, algorithmic parameters, and time steps.
-Based on the spectral analysis in Section \ref{sec:sp} and numerical results in this section, the proposed SUCIn schemes are highly recommended for solving various dynamical problems in priority.
+Based on the spectral analysis in Section \ref{sec:sp} and numerical results in this section, the proposed SUCI$n$ schemes are highly recommended for various dynamic problems in priority.